alinex/node-validator/README.md

 data structure gains complexity.
 But if you know the basic rules it's all a composition of some simple structures.

+This library can help you make your life secure and easy but you have to run every external data through it using a detailed data description.
+If you do so you can trust and use the values and get also the benefit that they are optimized as with the `handlebars` type you get a ready to use handlebar function back.

 It is one of the modules of the [Alinex Universe](http://alinex.github.io/node-alinex) following the code standards defined there.